BT Deals For New Customers 2023 | Broadband And TV Offers

 Is BT’s set top box any good?

-Currently, if you buy BT TV, you’ll get the BT TV Box Pro.
+Currently, if you buy BT TV, you’ll get the EE Recordable TV Box, or the EE TV Box Pro on some more expensive plans.

-The main selling point of this device is you can connect it to your BT Smart Hub 2 over Wi-Fi.
-No need to route Ethernet cables all the way into your living room, if you don’t want to.
+The good thing about both of these devices is you can connect them to your BT Smart Hub 2 over Wi-Fi.
+There is no need to route Ethernet cables all the way into your living room, if you don’t want to.

 You also get 1TB of recorded TV storage with this box, which is rated at about 600 hours.
 It supports 4K, as well as HDR, meaning colours look great if you have a good TV.